hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 To add a service-specific ErrorCheck, follow these steps:

 1. Make sure there is not already an ErrorCheck for the service you have in mind.
-For example, search the codebase for `RegisterServiceErrorCheckFunc(service.EndpointsID` replacing "service" with the package name of the service you're working on (e.g., `ec2`).
+For example, search the codebase for `acctest.RegisterServiceErrorCheckFunc(service.EndpointsID` replacing "service" with the package name of the service you're working on (e.g., `ec2`).
 If there is already an ErrorCheck for the service, add to the existing service-specific ErrorCheck.
 2. Create the service-specific ErrorCheck in an `_test.go` file for the service.
 See the example below.
 3. Register the new service-specific ErrorCheck in the `init()` at the top of the `_test.go` file.
 See the example below.